teritorio/maplibre-gl-teritorio-cluster/README.md

 }

 // Create whatever HTML element you want as individual Marker
-// You can you buildCss helper as well (exported by @teritorio/maplibre-gl-teritorio-cluster) function markerRender(element, feature, markerSize) {
+// You can use buildCss helper as well (exported by @teritorio/maplibre-gl-teritorio-cluster) function markerRender(element, feature, markerSize) {
   element.innerHTML = props.point_count.toLocaleString()